National Equity Project: BayCES Education Reform Approach

-BayCES works with schools to improve student achievement, close student achievement gaps, and improve school climate and functioning primarily through school coaching.
-School coaches focus on principal leadership and teacher team collaboration to help schools develop practices and capacities that research has shown to be effective in improving student learning.
-As an affiliate of the Coalition of Essential Schools, BayCES promotes essential school and small school characteristics such as personalized learning, project-based learning, differentiated instruction, advisory, and parent involvement.
+BayCES worked with schools to improve student achievement, close student achievement gaps, and improve school climate and functioning primarily through school coaching.
+School coaches focused on principal leadership and teacher team collaboration to help schools develop practices and capacities that research has shown to be effective in improving student learning.
+As an affiliate of the Coalition of Essential Schools, BayCES promoted essential school and small school characteristics such as personalized learning, project-based learning, differentiated instruction, advisory, and parent involvement.

 An uncommon feature of BayCES coaching is that its coaches bring a strong "equity stance" to work in schools, meaning that they believe that schools tend to reproduce social injustices and inequality, and they strive to end education-based historic oppression.
 This social justice or "equity" approach often entails working with staff to improve cultural competence and encouraging school staff to have "courageous conversations" that confront racism and classism (personal and institutional) that may be contributing to poor educational results for children of color and low-income children.